 Q. What are the major kinds of risk faced by a farm business?

-A. The risks faced by a farm business can be summarized using five categories:
+A. The risks faced by farm businesses can be summarized using five categories:

 - Production risk - The risk of lower quantity or quality of output;